REDUCE EMISSIONS

 Emma Boyd kneeling on the ground, holding her toddler son who is standing up, next to the compost tumbler and smiling into the camera.

-Emma Boyd likes to use her composting system to teach her son about food waste and natural processes.
+Families can use composting system to teach children about food waste and natural processes.

 Opt for waste-free lunches